-The C-Star transmissometer and Chelsea fluorometer were both used for all deployments.
+The C-Star transmissometer and Aquatracker Fluorometer were both used for all deployments.
 They were calibrated to give nominal outputs of 0-100 fsd (full scale deflection).

 The Biospherical PAR sensor was also used for all deployments.
 The output is a nominal 0-5 volts.
 This data channel has been included in the output files for all deployments.
 Clearly, time of day and environmental factors such as sea state and cloud cover impact on these readings.
-If most or all of the values for a deployment are near zero it indicates a night-time cast.
+There were no night-time casts.
 In deployments where the PAR profiles have sub-surface maxima the CTD may have been shaded by the ship.